Rogier Molhoek

 Rogier Marinus Molhoek (born 22 July 1981) is a Dutch former professional footballer who played as a midfielder.
-He currently works as a youth coach at NAC Breda.
+He has recently been appointed assistant manager at Hibernian FC.

 Club career

 Molhoek previously played several years for Dordrecht '90, RKC Waalwijk, AZ, Vitesse and VVV-Venlo.
 He had emerged as a talented defensive midfielder at RKC, and was signed by AZ in January 2006 on a four-and-a-half-year contract in a move, which saw Danny Mathijssen move the other way on loan.
 His time in Alkmaar was, however, marked by injuries and he struggled to establish himself in the starting lineup.
 After loans at NAC Breda and Vitesse, he signed a permanent two-and-a-half-year deal with the latter on 14 January 2009 with Julian Jenner making the same move.

 Molhoek signed his last professional contract with FC Dordrecht in July 2012.
 On 8 April 2013, Molhoek announced his retirement from professional football, returning to his youth club SHO in his hometown Oud-Beijerland, after the season.
 Due to a lingering ankle injury, Molhoek was no longer able to continue playing professionally.
 He would also join the coaching staff of the youth department of Dordrecht.
 He retired from SHO in early 2015 due to injuries.